 An SSL Certificate is a digital certificate that authenticates a website’s identity.
 In doing so, it is able to make an encrypted secure connection.

 This prevents hackers from gaining unauthorized access to personal information.

 When you enter credit card details on a web browser, the information is transferred to a web server.

 SSL encrypts this information and makes it secure from interception.

 Without SSL, this data would be open and potentially viewable to hackers.

 If a trustworthy source provides the web server’s SSL Certificate, then your website is more likely to be trusted by web browsers and operating systems.

 SSL protocol uses encryption keys, also known as Public and Private keys, to establish an encrypted link between the server and the browser.

-The two keys that are used belong as a key pair.
+Either the private and public key cannot exist independently – they belong as a key pair.
 However, they are not the same.